Japanese anime master Miyazaki hangs up director hat

 “The Wind Rises,” Miyazaki’s 11th feature film, is based on the life of the man who designed Japan’s feared Zero fighter plane used in World War Two and highlights the dangers of war and nationalism.

-It triggered a wave of unprecedented criticism of Miyazaki, ranging from people saying he glamorized war to others who accused him of being a traitor.
+It triggered a wave of unprecedented criticism of Miyazaki, ranging from people saying he glamourised war to others who accused him of being a traitor.

 The theme was underlined by Miyazaki in a scathing essay in mid-July about Prime Minister Shinzo Abe’s proposals to revise Japan’s pacifist constitution.